Scalar resonance in graviton-graviton scattering at high-energies: the graviball: Framework

 A value of the cutoff $\Lambda$ can be thus estimated by assuming that the correction has the expected size in the EFT expansion, $s/\Lambda^2$.
-For definiteness let us take $V^{(J=0)}(s)$, Eq.~\eqref{eq:V0_dimreg}, and then we find that the \textit{unitarity} cutoff is ${\Lambda}^2=\pi (\log a \,G)^{-1}$.
-In the literature one can also find similar estimates for the unitarity cutoff based on the relation $T^{(0)}_{22,22}=-\frac{4i}{\pi}(\eta e^{2i\delta}-1)$ for $s>0$ in terms of a phase shift $\delta$ and the inelasticity parameter $\eta$ ($0\leq \eta\leq 1$).
+For definiteness let us take $V^{(J=0)}(s)$, Eq.~\eqref{eq:V0_dimreg}, and then we find that the \textit{unitarity} cutoff is ${\Lambda}^2_U=\pi (\log a \,G)^{-1}$.

 It is important to point out that cutoffs derived from unitarity considerations within the EFT do not correspond, necessarily, to the \textit{fundamental} scale of its ultraviolet completion \cite{donoghue.200204.1}.